-Counselling is an umbrella term for talking therapies, where you are provided with a safe and supportive environment to share what is troubling you and are listened to in a way that helps you understand yourself better.
+Counselling is an umbrella term for talking therapies.
+In counselling, you are provided with a safe and supportive environment to share what is troubling you and someone to listen to you in a way that helps you understand yourself better.

-The Main focus of therapy is
+The main types of therapy are:

-- Integrative counselling (various and blended approaches)
+– Cognitive and behavioural therapy – Humanistic-centered therapy – Integrative counselling (various and blended approaches)

-- Any person who is willing to accept help to look at themselves and their issues honestly and attentively, can benefit from counselling.
+Any person who is willing to accept help to look at themselves and their issues honestly and attentively can benefit from counselling.

-- You may go to counselling because you are distressed and seeking help with a specific problem.
-But you do not have to be in crisis to attend counselling sessions.
+You may go to counselling because you are distressed and seeking help with a specific problem, but you do not have to be in crisis to attend counselling sessions.
 Counselling is also very useful to simply gain greater confidence and move forward with your life more effectively.

-- Of course, you must be willing to put in time and commitment when you attend counselling sessions, and understand that although it can be very rewarding, change is not always easy.
+Of course, you must be willing to put in time and commitment when you attend counselling sessions, and understand that although it can be very rewarding, change is not always easy.

 In the UK, there are two types of therapists who can offer counselling

 counselling theory and skills (a three or four-year program in the UK) as well